Juviro/mythic-commander/clash/next.md

 # Missing in current feature

 * fix flipped movement on opponent's battlefield
-* dragging a hand card removes the image
 * changing battlefield position will animate from last zone it was in
 * move card position state to context ref